 A five-person crew accomplished this lofty task by utilising today's pumping equipment

 Reducing SLU Scheduling Issues

 With SLU pumping, scheduling challenges can be greatly reduced.
 Placement can generally be completed faster with fewer people.
 Since larger rooms do not necessarily require additional workers, these resources can be applied elsewhere.

-Getting Around The Labor Shortage By Maximizing Efficiency
+Getting Around The Labour Shortage By Maximising Efficiency

-Utilizing machinery in place of work traditionally done by hand is an optimal solution for overcoming the labor shortage in the construction industry, enabling companies to take on more jobs and in turn increasing profitability and efficiency.
+Utilising machinery in place of work traditionally done by hand is an optimal solution for overcoming the labour shortage in the construction industry, enabling companies to take on more jobs and in turn increasing profitability and efficiency.